-Today, I hiked 24.9 miles, my longest on the PCT so far (and less than a mile shy of my distance record on Appalachian Trail).
+Today, I hiked 24.9 miles, my longest on the PCT so far (and less than a mile shy of my distance record on the Appalachian Trail).

 I woke up to a rather unpleasant sight: bugs covering both exits to my tent.
 Fortunately, most of them weren’t mosquitoes, but it was a pain to get them to leave so I could get out and not be covered in a swarm.
-Still, the mosquitoes were out early this morning, though at least they weren’t as bad as last night.
+And, the mosquitoes were out early this morning, though at least they weren’t as bad as last night.

 With a plan to do 25 miles today, I got up at 5:30, instead of 6 as Quoi and I have done lately.
 (I’d have suggested we get up at 5, but I knew she hadn’t gotten much sleep the last two nights, and proposed 5:30 as a hopefully happy medium.)

 I started hiking at 6:30, following the rocky shore of Lake Aloha.
 It was a beautiful lake to camp at yesterday, and it was just as incredible to walk along this morning in the early light.

 For much of the morning, the trees were releasing clouds of pollen.
 It was easily visible when the wind blew.
 I’m pretty sure I’m a bit allergic to tree pollen, and while it’s not bothering me right now, I suspect I’ll be noticing it tomorrow.